At a glance

 View more for this country:

 LGBTIQ people enjoy strong protection under the law; however, there are still barriers to full equality.
-Same-sex marriage has been legal in Colombia since 2011 and, in 2016, Colombia’s Constitutional Court made it illegal to refuse marriage registration for same-sex couples.
-Since 2015, same-sex couples have been allowed to adopt and the process for legal gender recognition has been simplified.
-Columbia has legal protections against discrimination and harassment on grounds of sexual orientation and gender identity; however, these legal protections have yet to translate into better investigation and sentencing of perpetrators of hate crime.
-Public opinion and treatment of LGBTIQ people varies greatly across Colombia.
-2022’s congressional election was a historic victory for representation as a record number of LGBT candidates won, increasing the number from two to seven.
-Additionally, in March 2022, the Colombian Constitutional Court recognized third gender classifications for non-binary individuals.
+Same-sex marriage has been legal in Colombia since 2011, and in 2016, Colombia’s Constitutional Court made it illegal to refuse marriage registration for same-sex couples.
+Since 2015, same-sex couples have been allowed to adopt, and the process for legal gender recognition has been simplified.
+Colombia has legal protections against discrimination and harassment on the grounds of sexual orientation and gender identity; however, these legal protections have yet to translate into better investigation and sentencing of perpetrators of hate crimes.
+Public opinion and treatment of LGBTIQ people vary greatly across Colombia.
+The 2022 congressional election was a historic victory for representation as a record number of LGBT candidates won, increasing the number from two to seven.
+Additionally, in March 2022, the Colombian Constitutional Court recognized third-gender classifications for nonbinary individuals.

 Our work at the United Nations centers around advocating for the advancement of the rights of LGBTIQ people.View this region